Radiology in Scandinavia

 There is an increasing interest in working as a radiologist or radiology resident in Sweden.
 As a radiologist, you will be playing a very important role at the hospital.

 Radiologists work daytime and on-call and need to be in command of traditional radiology, for example, ultrasound, CT-scan or MRI.
-In Sweden, part of the job is also to be familiar with working in
+In Sweden, part of the job is also to be familiar with working in digitalised systems and in cooperation with other people.
+The team is multi-professional, made up of doctors, radiographers, assistant nurses and other auxiliary staff, and a close collaboration with all the colleagues regarding the choice of radiological methodology and evaluation of visual and other information is part of the job.

 The tasks will include diagnostic (medical) imaging, penetrating radiation such as x-ray and gamma radiation, radiofrequency radiation, ultrasound often bundled with contrast, magnetic resonance imaging (MRI) and its use in diagnosis and treatment, and in some cases radiologically-guided interventions without conventional surgery on patients.
 The daily activity for a radiologist in Sweden consists of interpreting large amounts of imagery from referred patients in different treatment methods (modalities) such as magnetic resonance tomography,